babel-utils/babel-plugin-tester/README.md

 #### pluginName

 This is used for the `describe` title as well as the test titles.
-If it can be inferred from the `plugin`'s `name` then it will be and you don't need to provide this option.

 #### pluginOptions